-On Wednesday, January 30, Bell Let’s Talk Day will sweep the nation for the ninth time, working, as it has since 2010, to destigmatize mental health issues and offer support to those in need.
+On Wednesday, January 29, Bell Let’s Talk Day will sweep the nation for the eleventh year, working, as it has since 2010, to destigmatize mental health issues and offer support to those in need.

 What Bell Let’s Talk Day does for mental health

-On Let’s Talk Day, for each applicable tweet, text, call, social media video view, Facebook frame and Snapchat filter Bell will donate 5 cents to mental health initiatives.
+On Let’s Talk Day, for each applicable tweet, text, call, social media video view, Facebook frame and Snapchat filter, Bell will donate 5 cents to mental health initiatives.
 Previous recipients here in British Columbia include The Canadian Bipolar Association (North Vancouver) and West Coast family centres (Vancouver).
-Bell’s total donation to mental health programs now stands at over $86.5 million.
+Bell’s total commitment to mental health programs now stands at over $100 million.

 A broad spectrum of mental health tools